-The Series 2008A Notes were offered and sold to the public at a price in excess of their stated redemption price (the principal amount) at maturity.
+The Series 2009A Notes (the "Premium Notes") as indicated on the inside front cover of this Official Statement were offered and sold to the public at a price in excess of their stated redemption price (the principal amount) at maturity.
 That excess constitutes bond premium.
-For federal income tax purposes, bond premium is amortized over the period to maturity of a Series 2008A Note, based on the yield to maturity of that Series 2008A Note compounded semiannually.
-No portion of that bond premium is deductible by the owner of a Series 2008A Note.
-For purposes of determining the owner's gain or loss on the sale, redemption (including redemption at maturity) or other disposition of a Series 2008A Note, the owner's tax basis in the Series 2008A Note is reduced by the amount of bond premium that accrues during the period of ownership.
-As a result, an owner may realize taxable gain for federal income tax purposes from the sale or other disposition of a Series 2008A Note.
-A purchaser of a Series 2008A Note in the initial public offering at the price for that Series 2008A Note stated on the cover of this Official Statement who holds that Series 2008A Note to maturity will realize no gain or loss upon the retirement of that Series 2008A Note.
+For Federal income tax purposes, bond premium is amortized over the period to maturity of a Premium Note, based on the yield to maturity of that Premium Note (or, in the case of a Premium Note callable prior to its stated maturity, the amortization period and yield may be required to be determined on the basis of an earlier call date that results in the lowest yield on that Premium Note), compounded semiannually.
+No portion of that bond premium is deductible by the owner of a Premium Note.
+For purposes of determining the owner's gain or loss on the sale, redemption (including redemption at maturity) or other disposition of a Premium Note, the owner's tax basis in the Premium Note is reduced by the amount of bond premium that accrues during the period of ownership.
+As a result, an owner may realize taxable gain for Federal income tax purposes from the sale or other disposition of a Premium Note in the initial public offering at the price for that Premium Note stated on the cover of this Official Statement who holds that Premium Note to maturity (or, in the case of a callable Premium Note, to its earlier call date that results in the lowest yield on that Premium Note to maturity (or, in the case of a callable Premium Note, to its earlier call date that results in the lowest yield on that Premium Note to maturity (or, in the case of a callable Premium Note, to its earlier call date that results in the lowest yield on that Premium Note) will realize no gain or loss upon the retirement of that Premium Note.

-Owners of the Series 2008A Notes should consult their own tax advisers as to the determination for federal income tax purposes of the amount of bond premium properly accruable in any period with respect to the Series 2008A Notes and as to other federal tax consequences and the treatment of bond premium for purposes of state and local taxes on, or based on, income
+Owners of Premium Notes should consult their own tax advisers as to the determination for Federal income tax purposes of the amount of bond premium properly accruable or amortizable in any period with respect to the Premium Notes and as to other Federal tax consequences and the treatment of bond premium for purposes of state and local taxes on, or based on, income.